Bryt12/p5js-renderer-svelte/README.md

 Here's what the props mean:

+- `title`: The title of the sketch.
+This will be the title of the iframe.
 - `sketch`: A string of the p5 sketch function that you want to render.
 - `width`: The width of the sketch canvas.
 Default is 400.
 - `height`: The height of the sketch canvas.
 Default is 400.